dodyxx001/Tic-Tac-Toe/readme.txt

 - wrote function that clicks on random available field
 - disabled occupied fields
 - version 1 took about 4 hours to finish

+Version 2:
+- Improved UI a bit, added CSS animations, animated Xs and Os
+- added functions that play the game - enabled computer to play random fields
+- added logic that checks for the winner - RegEx that is tested against the data-number attribute of the 'clicked' fields.
+If the numbers match the regex, the winner is returned.
+- added logic that checks for the draw
+- added functionality to 'restart' button